Multatuli: Family and education

-Eduard Douwes Dekker was born in Amsterdam, the fourth of five children of a Mennonite family: the other children were Catharina (1809-1849), Pieter Engel (1812-1861), Jan (1816-1864), and Willem (1823-1840).
-Their mother, Sietske Eeltjes Klein (sometimes written "Klijn"), was born in Ameland.
+Eduard Douwes Dekker was born in Amsterdam, the fourth of five children of a Mennonite family: the other children were Catharina (1809–1849), Pieter Engel (1812–1861), Jan (1816–1864), and Willem (1823–1840).
+Their mother, Sietske Eeltjes Klein (sometimes written "Klijn"), was born on Ameland.

-Multatuli’s father, Engel Douwes Dekker, worked as a sea captain from the Zaan district of North Holland.
-Engel inherited the surnames of both his parents, Pieter Douwes and Engeltje Dekker, and Multatuli’s family retained both names.
-Multatuli’s elder brother, Jan Douwes Dekker (1816-1864); was the grandfather of Ernest Douwes Dekker, a politician of Dutch-Javanese descent.
+Multatuli's father, Engel Douwes Dekker, worked as a sea captain from the Zaan district of North Holland.
+Engel inherited the surnames of both his parents, Pieter Douwes and Engeltje Dekker, and Multatuli's family retained both names.
+Multatuli's elder brother, Jan Douwes Dekker (1816–1864), was the grandfather of Ernest Douwes Dekker, a politician of Dutch-Javanese descent.

 As an adolescent, Multatuli attended school in Amsterdam, at the Latin school located at the Singel.
 A precursor of the present day Barlaeus Gymnasium.
 His father originally intended for Eduard to become a minister, though the idea was later abandoned.
 Eduard then worked for a time at a textile firm, as a clerk.

 Career in Dutch East Indies

 Natal, Sumatra

 In 1838, he left on one of his father's ships for Batavia (present-day Jakarta) in the Dutch East Indies, where over the next two decades he held a series of colonial government posts.
 Initially employed in the general accounting department, he was promoted in the following years to administrative officer, although he disliked financial work.

 In 1842, he was appointed comptroller of the troubled district of Natal, Noord Sumatra, Dutch East Indies (now part of Indonesia).

 In 1843 a 13-year-old girl, Si Oepi Ketch, a member of a Sumatran noble family, was offered to Douwes Dekker.
 Douwes Dekker later described her as "one of my first loves".
 A lock of hair, which Douwes Dekker kept with him all his life, is still kept at the Multatuli Museum.
 Back then it was very common to match young native women with single Dutch civil servants.

-Financial irregularities and a deficit in funds — at least some of which dated to before his time in office — led to a serious reprimand from the governor of Sumatra's west coastal region, General Andreas Victor Michiels, and to a temporary suspension.
+Financial irregularities and a deficit in funds – at least some of which dated to before his time in office – led to a serious reprimand from the governor of Sumatra's west coastal region, General Andreas Victor Michiels, and to a temporary suspension.
 Aggrieved, he wrote a revenge play De Oneerbare (The Dishonorable Man), later published as De bruid daarboven (The Upstairs Bride).
 He would later include a version of this episode in his satirical novel Max Havelaar.

 Although the general was later shown to have been in the wrong in the matter of the reprimand, Douwes Dekker himself acknowledged that he was not well suited to administrative work.
 He annoyed his colleagues not solely by his errors and delays but by not adhering to the unwritten rules of the local civil service.
 Eventually, after refunding the deficit out of his own pocket, he was put on temporary leave and then transferred elsewhere.